Skip to main content

 Ecosystems are fascinating!
 They are communities of living organisms interacting with their physical environment.
 These interactions create a complex web of relationships that sustain life.
-Ecosystems can be as small as a pond or as large as a forest.
+Ecosystems can range from as small as a pond to as large as a forest.
 They include both biotic (living) components, like plants, animals, and microorganisms, and abiotic (non-living) components, like air, water, and minerals.

 There are various types of ecosystems, such as: